kubevirt/kubevirt/docs/tests.md

 * check for changes - if one of the above caused a change in the local git repository, the script will fail.
 In this case review the changes and if needed, commit them and run again the `make sanity` command.

 When pushing a PR, the above sanity check is running, and must pass in order to merge the PR.
-The PR sanity is a github action that defined [here](../.github/workflows/pr-sanity.yaml).
+The PR sanity is a GitHub action that defined [here](../.github/workflows/pr-sanity.yaml).
 In addition to the `make sanity` the PR sanity action also runs the following:
 * the `golangci-lint` linter